rodber/blog/_posts/2021/2021-01-20-monetize-your-chevereto-installation.md

 - 👩🏾‍🎤 More similar alike users
 - 🤗 Better engagement

-You want an user-base with similar needs and goals, don't want to mix people with different use cases for your service, you want a cohesive user base.
+You want a user-base with similar needs and goals, don't want to mix people with different use cases for your service, you want a cohesive user base.

 ### Freedom to use